 For the food Cucumber, peeled, raw the typical serving size is 1 cup, pared, chopped (or 133 g) which contains 180.88 mg of Potassium.
 The precentage of the recommended daily value for this serving is 4 %.
-For this serving the Sodium content is 2.66 mg, the Calories content is 15.96 kcal, the Protein content is 0.78 g, the Fat content is 0.21 g and the Carbohydrate content is 2.87 g.
+In terms of the gram weight and total content for this serving the Sodium content is 2.66 mg, the Calories content is 15.96 kcal, the Protein content is 0.78 g, the Fat content is 0.21 g and the Carbohydrate content is 2.87 g.

 This list of 2 types of cucumber, is brought to you by www.dietandfitnesstoday.com and ranges from Cucumber, with peel, raw through to Cucumber, peeled, raw where all food items are ranked by the content or amount per 100g.
 The nutritional potassium content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much potassium in cucumber.